EnglishB. Malaysia

 Malaysia’s Digital Free Trade Zone (DFTZ)

-Elevated sector efficiency and accelerated development capacities are transforming Malaysia into a premier services provider for advanced technologies.
+The increased efficiency in the sector and enhanced development capacities are transforming Malaysia into a leading provider of advanced technology services.

-The Digital Free Trade Zone (DFTZ) is an initiative that offers both physical and digital zones to help SMEs capitalise on the exponential growth expedited by the combination of the web economy and cross-border e-commerce.
-DFTZ expands Malaysia’s e-commerce roadmap, which aims to increase e-commerce growth and increase its contribution to GDP to RM211 billion (approximately US$48 billion) per year.
+The Digital Free Trade Zone (DFTZ) combines physical and digital zones to support SMEs in capitalising on the exponential growth of the web economy and cross-border e-commerce.
+It expands Malaysia’s e-commerce roadmap, aiming to increase e-commerce growth and its GDP contribution to RM211 billion (US$48 billion) per year.

-Under the National e-Commerce Strategic Roadmap, MIDA has been mandated as the lead agency to facilitate the transformation of Malaysia into a regional e-fulfilment hub.
+Under the National e-Commerce Strategic Roadmap, MIDA has been entrusted as the lead agency responsible for facilitating Malaysia’s transformation into a renowned regional e-fulfilment hub.

 DFTZ aims to: